Equity Grants

 Amount Awarded: $149,741

 Taking people to specialist Cardiac Arrest Centres may improve their survival.
 However, taking people out of their local area may have significant cultural, psychosocial, and practical impacts.
-We will undertake three wānanga and up to five individual interviews with out of hospital cardiac arrest (OCHA) patients and whānau members (20-25 people in total), to explore their perceptions of bypassing local hospitals to go to specialist centres.
+The researchers will undertake three wānanga and up to five individual interviews with out of hospital cardiac arrest (OCHA) patients and whānau members (20-25 people in total), to explore their perceptions of bypassing local hospitals to go to specialist centres.
 Participants will be people living in rural areas of New Zealand without a Cardiac Arrest Centre, who have been personally affected by OHCA.
 This research will inform future policy and practice changes to incorporate the needs and perspectives of those affected by any such changes to promote equity in experience and outcome for Māori after OHCA.

 2022